Residenza Tertianum, Chiasso

 If on the one hand the structure is open and connected to the community, on the other it is literally immersed in nature.

-The entrances are located to the north, towards the town center and the lake, as is the access ramp to the underground garage, built with a 1,860 m2 Drytech tank.
+The entrances are located to the north, towards the town center and the lake, as is the access ramp to the underground garage, built with a 1,860 m2 Drytech Tank.

 The main facade, completely south-facing, instead opens onto the large common lawn and, beyond a row of trees, onto the green area of the nearby school.